abdelkimo/or-tools/doc_sources/FAQ/source/faq/CPsolver.rst

 ..  _faq:CPsolver:basic_functionnality:

-Could you explain the basic functionality of the CP solver?
+Could you explain the basic functionalities of the CP solver?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..  _faq:CPsolver:main_methods: